Around International Women’s Day there is suddenly an explosion of media hype (and advertising) aimed at and about women.

-They don’t need one day a year when then have 365 days…
+They don’t need one day a year when they have 365 days…

 So what does this have to do with whisky?

-A funny little perception that whisky isn’t a woman’s drink.
+A funny little pernicious perception that whisky isn’t a woman’s drink.

 The first time I was interviewed for the mere combination of gender and alcohol preferences, I admit I thought it all rather absurd.
 After all, what’s the big deal?

 That the little ladies in the corner should get wine or something ‘softer’??